lyoganathan/lyoganathan.github.io/_pages/about.md

 ## Work:

-Currently I'm a data engineer at Opendoor (Feb 2022 - ).
-I work on ETL pipelines for real estate data.
+Currently I'm a data engineering analyst at SickKids (Feb 2025 - ).
+I work on ETL pipelines for electronic health record data.

-Before that I was a data analyst at SiriusXM on the CRM team (March 2020 - Feb 2022).
-I worked on campaigns, experimentaiton, data visualization, dashboarding/reporting and automating data workflows.
-I also used statistics and machine learning to build, train, and deploy models to target customers.
+Before that I was a data engineer at Opendoor on the MLS team (Feb 2022 - Jan 2024) and a data analyst at SiriusXM on the CRM team (March 2020 - Feb 2022).

 ## Academic Background: